Apartments At The Gabbler Luxury Self Catering Scotland

 Visit Beauly

 Set around a square, with ruins of the Priory at one end, its beautiful floral displays attract visitors from far and wide.
-It is home to a wide range of independent shops including award winning gift shops, art galleries and the legendary Campbell's of Beauly which has a Royal Warrant from Her Majesty the Queen for the supply of tweeds.
+It is home to a wide range of independent shops including award winning gift shops, art galleries and the legendary Campbell’s of Beauly which has a Royal Warrant for the supply of tweeds.

 There are plenty of places to enjoy a coffee or a meal.
 Just outside the village is the Robertson Farm shop where you can see Highland cattle and alpacas up close.